-The planning horizon for this project is to the year 2040.
-Future growth projected to occur as part of this plan will fall with the current 2018 city limits of Victoria, or within planned "growth areas."
+Future growth projected to occur as part of this plan will fall with the current 2018 city limits of Victoria, or within the planned "growth areas."
 The planned growth areas include enough land to accommodate projected growth to 2040.
 Development beyond the 2040 growth areas would require an amendment to the comp plan.
-Figure x.x illustrates these geographies.